GetDKAN/dkan/docs/source/user-guide/guide_custom_schemas.rst

 .. warning::

-  You can remove metadata fields with the exception of the *distribution* property, this one must remain present in the dataset.json file in order to take advantage of the datastore feature.
+  You can change or remove metadata fields from the dataset schema without causing issues, with the exception of the *distribution* property.
+If there is no array of objects called ``distribution``, each containing a ``downloadURL`` field, the :doc:`datastore <../components/dkan_datastore>` will not detect resource for import.
+This may or may not be an issue, depending on your use case.
+We hope to improve this in the future so that the datastore is not dependent on a particular metadata schema.

 .. warning::